AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Before training, we need to register and validate our environment on Arena.
 Validation
-ensures the environment is importable, has the correct interface, and can be stepped
+ensures the environment is importable, has the correct interface, and can be stepped reliably
 without errors.

 An entrypoint corresponds to the specific class we want to validate for training.
 In order to be